FastComments/fastcomments-angular/projects/fastcomments-angular/README.md

     npm install fastcomments-typescript --save
     npm install ngx-fastcomments --save

-The peer dependency can be added in your tsconfig.json file, for example:

-    "include": [
-      "src/**/*.ts",
-      "node_modules/fastcomments-typescript/src/index.ts"
-    ],

 Then, add the `FastCommentsModule` to your application:

     import { BrowserModule } from '@angular/platform-browser';